MaryAngelique/freecodecamp-personal-portfolio/README.md

 - The projects section should contain at least one element with a class of project-tile to hold a project.✅

-- The projects section should contain at least one link to a project.
+- The projects section should contain at least one link to a project.✅

 - My portfolio should have a navbar with an id of navbar.